Growing at an alarming rate: carbon dioxide in the Earth’s atmosphere has reached a record level

 Nitrous oxide released as a result of agricultural and industrial activities is the third largest greenhouse gas and destroys the ozone layer, which protects the planet from ultraviolet radiation from the sun.

-The concentration of nitrous oxide in the atmosphere - a chemical compound commonly known as laughing gas - in 2018 reached an average of 331,1 parts per billion, which is 123 more than in pre-industrial times.
+The concentration of nitrous oxide in the atmosphere, a chemical commonly known as laughing gas, averaged 2018 ppb in 331,1, 123 percent more than in pre-industrial times.

 The WMO report was released ahead of the UN Climate Change Convention, which will be held from December 2 to December 13 in Madrid, where government representatives from different countries will come together to assess climate change commitments under the Paris Agreements.